 Some more of the wonderful quilts in this years exhibition.

 A large cotton scrap quilt made in Cardiganshire.
 No known maker or date, though it does look like very early twentieth century from the type of materials.
+A close up of some of the patches in the border.
+Several of the squares here are made with two or three small scraps of fabric.

 The maker of this quilt has put a lot of thought into this impressive quilt, but is not going to get hung up on the fact that she is running out of of the right fabric.
 These small compromises not only do not detract from the overall look of the quilt, but also give it a freshness and vitality that a more ridgedly planned quilt would not.